1982 European Cup final: Summary

-After 10 minutes, goalkeeper Jimmy Rimmer suffered a repeat of a recurring shoulder injury.
+After 10 minutes, Aston Villa goalkeeper Jimmy Rimmer suffered a repeat of a recurring shoulder injury.
 His replacement, Nigel Spink, subsequently made his second first team appearance for the club.

-His performance in helping prevent Bayern from scoring throughout the match was subsequently highly praised, and is seen by many as the making of a player who would be Villa's first choice goalkeeper for the following 10 seasons.
+His performance in helping prevent Bayern from scoring throughout the match was highly praised, and is seen by many as the making of a player who would be Villa's first choice goalkeeper for the following 10 seasons.

-Bayern Munich did find the net with three minutes of play remaining, although the goal was ruled offside.
+Bayern did find the net with three minutes of play remaining, but the goal was disallowed for offside.
 Villa also got the ball in the net for a second time a few seconds before the end of the match but this goal was also disallowed.

-Brian Moore's commentary of the winning goal is displayed on a giant banner across the North Stand of Villa Park:
+Brian Moore's commentary of the winning goal is displayed on a giant banner across the Doug Ellis Stand of Villa Park:

 As defending European champions, Villa were invited into the European Cup, European Super Cup and the Intercontinental Cup for the following season.
-Their defence of the European Cup ended in a quarter-final defeat to a Juventus.
+Their defence of the European Cup ended in a quarter-final defeat to Juventus.
 They beat Barcelona 3–1 on aggregate to win the Super Cup, but lost 2–0 to Uruguayan club Peñarol for the Intercontinental Cup in Tokyo, Japan.

+After the game, a number of players swapped shirts; Peter Withe and Nigel Spink later received their shirts back.
+As of 2024, captain Dennis Mortimer was still looking for his shirt.